Last updated: October 4, 2019

 The law grants the authority to regulate the contents of cigarettes; however, no subsequent regulations have been issued.
 The law requires that manufacturers and importers disclose to government authorities information on the contents and emissions of their products.

-The law does not restrict the sale of tobacco products via vending machines or the internet.
-There are no restrictions on the sale of single cigarettes or small packets of cigarettes.
+The law prohibits the sale of tobacco products via vending machines.
+However, there are no restrictions on internet sales or the sale of single cigarettes or small packets of cigarettes.
 The sale of tobacco products is prohibited to persons under the age of 18.

 Roadmap to Tobacco Control Legislation

-Departmental Administrative Order 04/DIP/005/90 setting the criteria for the assessment of advertising for tobacco and alcoholic beverages is the primary law on tobacco control and covers many aspects of tobacco control, including but not limited to: restrictions on smoking in public places, production and sale of tobacco products and tobacco packaging and labeling measures.
-The law was amended several times, and most recently was amended by Ministerial Administrative Order No. 008/CAB/MIN.INFO.PRES&COM.NAT/2007 of July 9, 2007; Administrative Order No. 1250/CAB/MIN/SP/O20/AQ/2007 of July 19, 2007 and Administrative Order No. 1250/CAB/MIN/SP/O20/JT of December 28, 2007, all of which altered smoke free; packaging and labeling; and tobacco advertising, promotion and sponsorship measures.
+Departmental Administrative Order No. 04/DIP/005/90 setting the criteria for the assessment of advertising for tobacco and alcoholic beverages is the primary law on tobacco control and covers many aspects of tobacco control, including but not limited to: restrictions on smoking in public places, production and sale of tobacco products and tobacco packaging and labeling measures.
+The provisions have been amended several times, including by Ministerial Administrative Order No. 008/CAB/MIN.INFO.PRES&COM.NAT/2007 of July 9, 2007.
+Administrative Order No. 1250/CAB/MIN/SP/O20/AQ/2007 of July 19, 2007 restricts the use of tobacco products in public, and regulates advertising targeting minors, sales to minors, and packaging and labeling.
+It was subsequently amended by Administrative Order No. 1250/CAB/MIN/SP/O20/JT of December 28, 2007.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.